©Champeillant Sunset Mathilde Duchene April25 6

 Discover The Chablais Geopark

-Leman Mountains Explore is located in the heart of the UNESCO Chablais Global Geopark.
-Awarded the label in 2012, the Chablais is France’s fourth Geopark, recognized not only for its remarkable geological sites, but also for its human and cultural heritage and the richness of its exceptional landscapes.
+Leman Mountains Explore is located in the heart of the Chablais UNESCO Geopark.
+Awarded the label in 2012, the Chablais is France’s fourth Geopark, recognised not only for its remarkable geological sites but also for its human and cultural heritage and the richness of its exceptional landscapes.

 Welcome to the Chablais Unesco World Geopark

-Geopark mediators, grouped together in an association called “Téthys Chablais”, raise awareness, share and discover the area’s heritage.
+Geopark mediators, grouped together in an association called “Téthys Chablais”, raise awareness, share and help visitors discover the area’s heritage.

 The Chablais Geopark, whose rocks bear witness to a history that began 250 million years ago, offers you a real journey through time.